-The evidence is mixed as to whether taking flaxseed may play a role in reducing the risk of prostate cancer or limiting its spread.
-In addition, current data is limited to only a few studies.
-In one study involving men diagnosed with prostate cancer, those who took a flaxseed supplement and followed a low-fat diet saw their prostate-specific antigen (PSA) levels decline.
+Some studies have suggested that flaxseed may have positive effects on the prostate.
+For instance, one study involving men diagnosed with prostate cancer found that those who took a flaxseed supplement and followed a low-fat diet saw their prostate-specific antigen (PSA) levels decline.
 PSA can be a measure of how fast prostate cancer is spreading.

 Overall, it remains unclear whether flaxseed or flaxseed oil has a role in the prevention or treatment of prostate cancer.
 Controlled clinical trials may help determine whether or not it's useful in the long term.

 - Leitzmann MF, et al. Dietary intake of n-3 and n-6 fatty acids and the risk of prostate cancer.
 American Journal of Clinical Nutrition.
 2004;80:204.

 - Giovannucci E, et al. Risk factors for prostate cancer incidence and progression in the health professionals follow-up study.
 International Journal of Cancer.
 2007;121:1571.

 - Heymach JV, et al. Effect of low-fat diets on plasma levels of NF-(kappa)B-regulated inflammatory cytokines and angiogenic factors in men with prostate cancer.
 Cancer Prevention Research.
 2011;4:1590.